paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

 Amendment by Pub.
 L. 96–513 effective Dec.
 12, 1980, see section 701(b)(3) of Pub.
 L. 96–513, set out as a note under [section 101 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101&num=0&edition=prelim), Armed Forces.

 #### One-Time Uniform Allowance for Officers Who Transfer to the Space Force
 Pub.
 L. 116–283, div.
 A, title VI, § 606, Jan.
 1, 2021, 134 Stat.
-3672, provided that: “(a) In General.—The Secretary of the Air Force may provide an officer who transfers from the Army, Navy, Air Force, or Marine Corps to the Space Force an allowance of not more than $400 as reimbursement for the purchase of required uniforms and equipment. “(b) Relationship to Other Allowances.—The allowance under this section is in addition to any allowance available under any other provision of law. “(c) Source of Funds.—Funds for allowances provided under subsection (a) in a fiscal year may be derived only from amounts authorized to be appropriated for military personnel of the Space Force for such fiscal year. “(d) Applicability.—The authority for an allowance under this section shall apply with respect to any officer described in subsection (a) who transfers to the Space Force—“(1) during the period beginning on December 20, 2019, and ending on September 30, 2022; and “(2) on or after the date the Secretary of the Air Force prescribes the official uniform for the Space Force.”
+3672, as amended by Pub.
+L. 117–263, div.
+A, title VI, § 616, Dec.
+23, 2022, 136 Stat.
+2624; Pub.
+L. 118–31, div.
+A, title VI, § 628, Dec.
+22, 2023, 137 Stat.
+295, provided that: “(a) In General.—The Secretary of the Air Force may provide an officer who transfers from the Army, Navy, Air Force, or Marine Corps to the Space Force an allowance of not more than $400 as reimbursement for the purchase of required uniforms and equipment. “(b) Relationship to Other Allowances.—The allowance under this section is in addition to any allowance available under any other provision of law. “(c) Source of Funds.—Funds for allowances provided under subsection (a) in a fiscal year may be derived only from amounts authorized to be appropriated for military personnel of the Space Force for such fiscal year. “(d) Applicability.—The authority for an allowance under this section shall apply with respect to any officer described in subsection (a) who transfers to the Space Force—“(1) during the period beginning on December 20, 2019, and ending on September 30, 2025; and “(2) on or after the date the Secretary of the Air Force prescribes the official uniform for the Space Force.”

 #### Save Pay Provision
 Pub.
 L. 101–189, div.
 A, title VI, § 663(b), Nov.
 29, 1989, 103 Stat.
 1465, provided that: “An officer of an armed force who, but for the amendments made by subsection (a) [amending this section], would have become entitled to a uniform reimbursement under [section 416(a) of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section416/a&num=0&edition=prelim), United States Code, before the end of the one-year period beginning on the date of the enactment of this Act [Nov.
 29, 1989] shall be entitled (during such one-year period) to receive such reimbursement under such section as in effect on the day before the date of the enactment of this Act.”